Kiragroh/Python_WLT-Demo/README.md

 You can find Test-DICOMs from a TrueBeam-machine in the repo.
 Here is a Screenshot of the resulting report:
 ![Test Image 1](https://github.com/Kiragroh/Python_WLT-Demo/blob/master/Demo-Pic_WLT-Analyse_20200909-114829.png)

+Legend: B->D: floor to ceiling direction; T->G: table to gantry direction; A->B: left to right direction looking to the gantry